How to Disable Settings Header Banner in Windows 10 2004 and 20H2

 .\ViveTool.exe addconfig 18299130 1.

-- You will get a message "Successfully set feature configuration".
+- You will get a message "Successfully set feature configuration" for both of the commands.
 Now restart Windows 10.

 Voila, the header banner in Settings is now disabled!